Ayush-3012/WFA-Ayush-3012/README.md

    export const API_KEY = "your_openweather_api_key";
    export const API_URL = "https://api.openweathermap.org/data/2.5/";
    export const API_IMAGE_URL = "https://openweathermap.org/img/wn";

-4. Open index.html in your browser to view the application.
+4. Open index.html with a live server, as this is bound under the CORS Policy.
+Opening with a live server will help you access the project, which will function seamlessly.

 ## Technologies Used
 * HTML, CSS (Tailwind CSS), JavaScript